-Description: This work task involves the collection and analysis of data in support of all regional transportation planning studies and associated planning undertaken by
+• Update to RTP to be adopted by June of 2021.
+Also, to amend 2045 RTP, as needed, July-June regional transportation planning studies and associated planning undertaken by RVMPO.

-RVMPO.
 It includes support for RVMPO's ongoing collaboration with ODOT Transportation Planning and Analysis Unit on the regional travel demand model and development of new planning tools, such as scenario planning software.